 How do I apply for unemployment benefits?

-To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, go to your nearest full service WorkOne Center as soon as you become unemployed.
+To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, contact your nearest full service WorkOne Career Center as soon as you become unemployed.
 You will be required to report your last employer's name, mailing address, phone number & dates of employment as well as your address, social security number & phone number.

 When will I receive my first payment?

 You should receive your first payment within 3 weeks if there are no issues on your claim for benefits.
 You are not paid benefits for the first week you claim after filing for benefits (the first voucher you submit) because this is your waiting period week.

 What are issues, and why are there issues on my claim?

 An issue can be associated with your claim if circumstances occur such as being terminated from your last employer or you were eligible for severance or vacation pay at the time of separation.
 Other issues may occur due to how you answered the questions on your voucher.
 These issues must be resolved before payments can be released.

 How will DWD notify me about changes, determinations or decisions on my claim?

 DWD routinely delivers notices to claimants via e-mail.
 Claimants are entitled to receive notice by US Mail once they have informed the Agency that they are requesting notice by US Mail.
 Complete, sign, and return SF56627 to document your request.
 Once the request has been processed, you will receive notices by US Mail.
 Please note that you are still required to file new claims and weekly vouchers online via DWD Uplink filing system.
 Decisions or determinations are placed on your home page under “Correspondence History.”

 Why don't I receive a check for my first voucher?